Erik ten Hag future: Manchester United remain silent after seven-hour executive meeting

 Perhaps it would be wrong to expect another message of backing, less than two weeks after the last one, which followed the dismal first-half performance in the 3-0 defeat at home to Tottenham in the Premier League.

-Pressure ramped up after yet another European capitulation saw United throw away a two-goal lead at Porto in the Europa League.
+Pressure has ramped up again, though, after yet another European capitulation saw United throw away a two-goal lead at Porto in the Europa League.
 Ten Hag needed Harry Maguire, a player he has previously been open to letting go, to rescue a point off the bench in stoppage time.

 The manager appeared to give himself some breathing room after his team produced an impressive defensive display in a goalless draw at Aston Villa before the international break.